 Wailua & Ke'anae Valley Hike

-In a nutshell: A nice 30-minute hike can turn into a spectacular multi-hour moderately easy-going hiking adventure.
+In a nutshell: An easy 30-minute hike can turn into a spectacular multi-hour moderately easy-going hiking adventure.
 Graded un-paved access road passes for miles through an undeveloped Eden of Maui rainforest and watershed.

 Minuses: Access may require permission from EMI.
-On weekends you could possibly encounter hunters and dogs (typically unhappy pit bulls bred to hunt boar.)
+On weekends you might encounter boar hunters and their pit bulls.

 Sound-bite: “Yesterday I found the best hike on Maui that I’ve done.”